abdrahmansoltan/Learning-Notes/Frontend/JavaScript/1-JS.md

       console.log(undefined && null); // undefined
       ```

-- **Nullish coalescing operator**
+- **Nullish coalescing operator `??`** - First-Defined Operator
-  - It's a logical operator that returns its right-hand side operand when its left-hand side operand is `null` or `undefined`, and otherwise returns its left-hand side operand.
+  - It's introduced in ES2020.
+  - It returns the first **defined value** (non-nullish or non-undefined value).
+  - It evaluates the expression from left to right and stops when it finds the first value that is not `null` or `undefined`.
     ![nullish coalescing operator](./img/nullish%20coalescing%20operator.webp)
     - if `a` is defined, then `a`.
     - if `a` isn’t defined, then `b`.